 The goals set by advisor and student may be modified by mutual agreement, but absence of progress by mid-semester will warrant an Academic Alert, indicating a risk of failure.
-"Incomplete" grades may be issued only when illness or other unforeseeable events prevent completion of the work.
+"Incomplete" grades for NUR 995 or 999 may be issued only when illness or other unforeseeable events prevent completion of the work.
 Employment responsibilities are not sufficient reason for a grade of "Incomplete."
 If work demands are a significant impediment to progress, a Leave of Absence should be considered.
 An E grade (failure) is treated as are other unsatisfactory grades, academic probation or with dismissal from the program.